gschramm/mybook/intro.md

-# Mybook PR
+# Mybook

-Welcome - PR.
+Welcome to my demo jupyter book.

 Check out the content pages bundled with this sample book to see more.